 To give you an idea of how quiet the Flux EM1 is, normal conversation is around 60 decibels, yet the maximum sound level of the Flux EM1 is only 30 decibels.
 That means you won’t disturb neighbors (in a campground or home town).
 AND… it allows you to fully immerse yourself in the environment when riding.
 You hear the birds chirping, the stream gurgling, trees rustling.
 And being on a moped instead of a car, you also smell the flowers, and feel the cool breeze.

-Two lithium-ion batteries give up to 50 miles of range (25 each) to enjoy the open road.
+Two lithium-ion batteries have up to 50 miles of range (25 each) to enjoy the open road

 It’s great for exploring the local area